munificent/craftinginterpreters/book/statements-and-state.md

 The trick is that right before we create the assignment expression node, we look at the left-hand side expression and figure out what kind of assignment target it is.
-In other words, we convert it from an rvalue to an lvalue.
+Then we convert its node from an rvalue to an lvalue.

 This trick works because it turns out that every valid assignment target happens to also be <span name="converse">valid syntax</span> as a normal expression.